Frontex guilty of inflating legal fees against activists

 They had sought information on the name, type and flag of every vessel which Frontex had deployed between 1 June and 30 August 2017 in the central Mediterranean.

-Some of those had already by posted by the agency itself on Twitter - such as the image at the top of this article.
+Some of those had already been posted by the agency itself on Twitter - such as the image at the top of this article.

 But Frontex still refused to release the documents, and the case went to the EU court in Luxembourg, where the activists ultimately lost and were told to reimburse the agency's €23,700 legal fees.